avlunen/trilatorator/README.md

 Plug-in for QGIS3.x to create points by trilatering from a baseline.
-Detailed documentation to follow...
+This is still work-in-progress, i.e., the code is not finished yet.

 <h1>Principle</h1>
 <p>